The best way to add custom functions to WordPress without braking it

 As a Web Producer i can deal with almost anything web design & development related.

-As a freelancer, I charge only a small portion of the money you would pay to agencies to create your website.
-Affordable web design doesn’t mean that it will lack any of the advanced features of today’s web technology.
-We just cut out the cost of the middle man.
+As a freelancer, I charge only a small portion of the money you would pay to agencies to get your project done.

 - WordPress Site Administration Service – Why do you need it? - 8.
 February 2017.